 Iran experienced the largest growth in a refugee population on record in 2023, going from 840,000 refugees to over 3.4 million.
 With the exception of over 11,000 Iraqi refugees and a handful of asylum-seekers from Kuwait, Pakistan, and Uzbekistan, this is overwhelmingly due to an increase in refugees from neighboring Afghanistan.
 Much of this, however, is due to how the country now classifies its refugees and an effort to legitimize previously-undocumented refugees.
 Approximately 2.6 million Afghans became documented refugees in the second half of 2022 following these measures.

 Concern’s response to the world’s displacement crisis is in keeping with the Comprehensive Refugee Response Framework, approved by all 193 Member States of the United Nations in September, 2016.

 The CRRF gives a set of guidelines for approaching the predictable aspects of these crises.
 This includes:

-Last year alone, Concern responded to 66 emergencies in 23 countries, reaching 17.8 million people with urgent necessities such as shelter, healthcare, and food as well as longer-term livelihood training that benefit both displaced and host communities.
+Last year alone, Concern responded to 76 emergencies in 23 countries, reaching 16.4 million people with urgent necessities such as shelter, psychosocial support, healthcare, and food as well as longer-term livelihoods trainings that benefit both displaced and host communities.